 This cooler fits better than most regular backpacks and can keep 30 cans plus a bag of ice cold all day, even in the hot sun.
 Throw out the ice and you can make that forty cans.
 This pack is surprisingly roomy.

-And I know you’re thinking, “if I take out the ice, how will my beer get cold?”
-Well, there’s an easy answer, throw the Backpack cooler in the river and let it chill al-natural.
-That’s made possible by the roll top, zipperless closure, super-waterproof fabric, and floatable design.
-That’s right, it floats.
-I’ll be honest with you though, this backpack is so well insulated, that it may take a while for the cold to penetrate to your drinks.
+And I know you're thinking, "if I take out the ice, how will my beer get cold?"
+Well, there's an easy answer, throw the Backpack cooler in the river and let it chill al-natural.
+That's made possible by the roll top, zipperless closure, super-waterproof fabric, and floatable design.
+That's right, it floats.
+I'll be honest with you though, this backpack is so well insulated, that it may take a while for the cold to penetrate to your drinks.
 The bottom line is if you are looking for an RTIC floating cooler, this is your best bet.

 How Does it Compare: RTIC Backpack Cooler vs Yeti Backpack Cooler